1918 SEARS HOUSE

 John & Mary (Lunz) Husler purchased Kansas land

-In 1918, John & Mary Husler ordered a home from the Sears, Roebuck & Company Catolog.
+John Husler ordered a Concord house (Model #2021) from a Sears, Roebuck & Company Catolog.

 More than 75,000 Sears Kit Homes were built across the United States from 1908 ~ 1940.